LeoRauschenberger/2DGcodePlotter/README.md

 The option to use arcs (G2 and G3 commands) is now working correctly.

-I added a few Cycrillic and Roman letters.
-You can however use any Gcode of your own.
+I added a Capital Cycrillic and all Latin letters.
+You can however use any Gcode of your own to plot.

 Edits you can make are: